boswellbenjamin/1DV610-L3/reflection.md

 ## Summary

 Going through Clean Code chapters 2-11 changed how i think about writing code.
 The biggest lessons for me were about meaningful naming, keeping functions small, and the Single Responsibility Principle.
 I tried to apply these principles in both my L3 app and when improving my L2 module.
+In my L2 module i refactored the code to avoid static methods and instead use proper OOP with classes like `PersonGenerator`, `EmailGenerator`, `ProfessionResolver`, and `RandomSelector`.
+In my L3 app i created a `PersonService` class that separates business logic from UI concerns.
 Some things are harder to apply in framework code like Vue and Nuxt, but the underlying principles still make sense.
 The main thing i learned is that code is read way more than it is written, so making it clear and understandable is more important than being clever or writing less lines.
-If i were to refactor my app further, i would focus on better separation of concerns by creating service classes for the API logic.